xuri/excelize-doc/en/workbook.md

 func OpenFile(filename string, opt ...Options) (*File, error)
 ```

-OpenFile take the name of an spreadsheet file and returns a populated spreadsheet file struct for it.
-For example, open spreadsheet with password protection:
+OpenFile takes the name of a spreadsheet file and returns a populated spreadsheet file struct for it.
+For example, open a spreadsheet with password protection:

 ```go
 f, err := excelize.OpenFile("Book1.xlsx", excelize.Options{Password: "password"})